kivy/kivy/doc/sources/tutorials/pong.rst

 .. note::

-    You can find the entire source code, and source code files for each step in the Kivy examples directory under `tutorials/pong/`
+    You can find the entire source code--and source code files for each step--in the Kivy examples directory under `tutorials/pong/`.

 Ready?
 Sweet, let's get started!